 This actually works!
 I did not have any expectations since its so cheap.
 But I do notice a difference on my puffy eyes in the morning.
 It wakes them up and prepares for eye-makeup.
 It moisturizes well too.
 And I just love the packaging and the name.
 So cute.

-I didn't notice a difference right away, but I did see de-puffing & firming by the time I finished putting the rest of my makeup on.
+I honestly didn't notice a difference right away, but I did see de-puffing & firming by the time I finished putting the rest of my makeup on.
 I don't think my skin was brightened though.
 If I'm not in a rush, what I do is roll the tube around between my hands to warm it up, squeeze the tube slightly so I see a little bit of product on the side of the metal balls, then apply from the inner to outer corners of both eyes.
-It does take a little while to dry/set so don't touch or squint your eyes until you're sure it's ready.
-There has been a few times where I noticed a clear film residue, probably because I put too much on.
-If you have under-eye lines or bags, I'd suggest thing.
-If you're trying to use this to lighten or conceal under-eye circles or darkness, use something else.
+It does take a little while to dry/set & itís important you donít touch it until youíre sure itís ready.
+There has been a few times where I noticed a clear & shiny residue, & itís most likely because I put too much on.
+I recommend it if you have under-eye lines or bags, but not if youíre looking to lighten or brighten the area.
+Iíd definitely repurchase!

 Eye'm tired is no different from any of the other million roller ball eye products I've purchased or tried, which run the gamut from Clinique to garnier.
 This is a good thing for me, because I love rollerball eye treatments, but they tend to be the same overall--the main difference, in my experience, is the cost.
 If your undereye puffiness is due largely to late nights, too little sleep, or excess salt, you'll do well by this product.
 If you have hereditary bags, no, I don't think a $5 eye treatment is going to solve your problems (nor do I think you should expect it to, honestly.)

 Anyone who loves rollerball eye products should definitely try this--it contains caffeine, the main ingredient in similar treatments like garnier's.
 Definitely recommended!